harshitha-reddy-usc/cross-project-piping-module-plus/README.md

 **13. Create new records in this project with missing Primary Match Field from Source project:**
 Set this field to true in order to create new records that is missing in the current project, but present in the source project.
 This will create a new record with Unique Source Field filled which can be used for further piping.

-**14. Field to populate for flagging if the record is created by Cross Project Piping module:**
+**14. Field to populate for flagging if the record is created by Sync Records Across Projects module:**
-This is for specifying the field name that is added in the instrument, that contains value 'true' if the record the record was created by cross project piping module.
+This is for specifying the field name that is added in the instrument, that contains value 'true' if the record the record was created by Sync Records Across Projects module.

 ![This picture shows the fields for setting creation of new records and field for marking the creation ](/docs/readme_img_13.png)